twilio/twilio-video-app-ios/README.md

 ### Known Issues

 1. Running tests `⌘U` will crash if the app was run `⌘R` on the device previously.
 See issue [#12](https://github.com/twilio/twilio-video-app-ios/issues/12) for a workaround and more details.

+## For Twilions

+Twilio employees should follow [these instructions](ForTwilions.md) for internal testing.

 ## License